-Lullabies Sleep Glossary
+Lullabies Glossary

 Here, you'll find simple explanations of key phrases and concepts that I use in my practice.
-Whether you're a first-time parent or have been through the bedtime battles before, this resource is here to ensure you're equipped with the knowledge you need for a smoother sleep journey with your little one.
+Whether you're a first-time parent or have been through the bedtime and feeding battles before, this resource is here to ensure you're equipped with the knowledge you need for a smoother journey with your little one.

 A clogged milk duct occurs when there is a blockage in one of the milk ducts, resulting in a small, tender lump on the breast.
 It can be caused by factors such as changes in feeding patterns, inadequate breast drainage, or tight clothing.
 Continuing to breastfeed is essential to help clear the duct.
 Additionally, changing feeding positions, applying warm compresses, and gentle massage can aid in relieving the blockage.